+Rock, Paper, Scissors, Lizard, Spock

-RPSLS: Maximize Ideas
+Maximize Ideas

-For RPSLS we determined our problem, it’s possible cause, and developed our goals:
+For RPSLS we determined our problem and its possible cause and developed our goals:

-Goal 1: Create an easily memorizable 5-option system by never altering fantasy between options and their interactions.
-Goal 2: Maintain the perfect balance of RPS with each option having an equivalent number of win states and loss states.
+Goal 1: Create an easily memorizable five-option system by never altering fantasy among options and their interactions.
+Goal 2: Maintain the perfect balance of RPS, with each option having an equivalent number of win states and loss states.

 Goal 3: Ensure each hand gesture is easy to understand, easily identifiable, and distinguishable from the other gestures.

-Now we need to Maximize Ideas.
-Before even attempting a Brainstorm, we should look at the many examples of RPS that exist today.
+Now we need to maximize ideas.
+Before even attempting a brainstorm, we should look at the many examples of RPS that exist today.
 As mentioned earlier, David C. Lovelace created a 101-option RPS.
-He also created 5, 7, 9, 11, 15, and 25-option versions before moving on to 101.
-His 5-option system exists in a Flash Game as Rock Paper Scissors Fire Air:
+He also created five-, seven-, nine-, eleven-, fifteen-, and twenty-five-option versions before moving on to 101.
+His five-option system exists in a flash game as Rock, Paper, Scissors, Fire, Air: